sprestridge/sprestridge.github.io/_posts/2018-03-16-Writing-about-data.md

 - Only some of the time
 - Never

-The measure of whether participants believe that blacks and other minorities are treated the same as whites in the criminal justice system was drawn from responses to that question (W1\_K4).
+The measure of whether participants believe that blacks and other minorities are treated the same as whites in the criminal justice system was drawn from responses to that question (W1\_K4 in the survey).
 The question is categorical and divides responses into a seven point scale from _'1 - Receive equal treatment'_ to _'7 - Do not receive equal treatment'_.

 Other standard measures used included age, income, race / ethnicity, and education.